aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/Telemetry.md

 ## Nested tracing strategies using Amazon XRay

-As you could see in the [Telemetry Parameters](#Telemetry-Parameters) section, the AWS JDBC Driver allows an user to determine which strategy for nested traces to use when using Telemetry.
+As you could see in the [Telemetry Parameters](#Telemetry-Parameters) section, the AWS Advanced JDBC Wrapper allows an user to determine which strategy for nested traces to use when using Telemetry.

-Traces are hierarchical entities and it might be that the user application already has an open trace in a given sequence of code that connects to the AWS JDBC Driver.
+Traces are hierarchical entities and it might be that the user application already has an open trace in a given sequence of code that connects to the AWS Advanced JDBC Wrapper.
 In this case, the Telemetry feature allows users to determine which strategy to use for the Telemetry traces generated when using the driver.

 A top level trace is a trace that has no link to any other parent trace, and is directly accessible from the list of submitted traces within XRay.
 In the following pictures, the top level traces of an application are displayed in AWS X-Ray.